nim-lang/Nim/doc/manual.rst

 notation, so to match verbatim against ``*`` the ordinary function call syntax needs to be used.

+Term rewriting macro are applied recursively, up to a limit.
+This means that if the result of a term rewriting macro is eligible for another rewriting, the compiler will try to perform it, and so on, until no more optimizations are applicable.
+To avoid putting the compiler into an infinite loop, there is a hard limit on how many times a single term rewriting macro can be applied.
+Once this limit has been passed, the term rewriting macro will be ignored.

 Unfortunately optimizations are hard to get right and even the tiny example is **wrong**: